 This Court has repeatedly "found that one of the privileges which the Clause guarantees to citizens of State A is that of doing business in State B on terms of substantial equality with the citizens of that State."
-Supreme Ct. of N.H., 470 U.S. at 280 (internal quotation marks omitted).
+Piper, 470 U.S. at 280 (internal quotation marks omitted).
 This broad privilege protects against even incidental burdens to pursuing one's occupation.
 For example, this Court cited the privilege in striking down a state income tax provision that discriminatorily barred nonresidents from deducting alimony payments.
 See Lunding v.
 New York Tax Appeals Tribunal, 522 U.S. 287, 302 (1998).
 The Court reasoned that the state had not presented a substantial justification for the difference in tax burdens between citizen and noncitizen workers.
 Id. at 315.
-Likewise, in each of the above examples and in numerous others, Virginia's citizens-only provision discriminatorily burdens nonresidents who request Virginia records in pursuit of their work.
+Likewise, in each of the above examples and in numerous others, Virginia's citizens-only product liability case awards data gleaned from state and county public records).

+provision discriminatorily burdens nonresidents who request Virginia records in pursuit of their work.

-As Lunding illustrates, it does not matter if a discriminatory burden is imposed indirectly as opposed to directly.
-Yet the Fourth Circuit found otherwise, stating "[w]hile it may be true that VFOIA coincidentally limits a method by which Hurlbert conducts some of his business, it does not follow that the VFOIA impermissibly burdens his ability to pursue his common calling within the Commonwealth in a Privileges and Immunities Clause context.
-As the district court found, '[t]he statute's effect on Hurlbert's ability to practice his common calling is merely incidental.'
-We agree."
+As Lunding illustrates, it does not matter if a discriminatory burden is imposed indirectly or directly.
+Yet the Fourth Circuit held otherwise in this case, stating that, "[w]hile it may be true that VFOIA coincidentally limits a method by which Hurlbert conducts some of his business, it does not follow that the VFOIA impermissibly burdens his ability to pursue his common calling within the Commonwealth in a Privileges and Immunities Clause context.
+As the district court found, '[t]he statute's effect on Hurlbert's ability to practice his common calling is merely incidental."
 McBurney v.
 Young, 667 F.3d 454, 465 (4th Cir.
 2012) (internal citations omitted).
-The Fourth Circuit's distinction between direct and indirect burdens to fundamental rights, however, finds no support in the Privileges and Immunities case law.
+The Fourth Circuit's distinction between direct and indirect burdens on fundamental rights, however, finds no support in the Privileges and Immunities case law.
 Instead, the key issue is "the practical effect of the provision."
 Lunding, 522 U.S. at 299.
-Where, as here, the law has an actual discriminatory effect on the ability of nonresidents to pursue a common calling, the State bears a substantial burden to justify that differential treatment.
-Indeed, a rule that depended on distinguishing between direct and indirect effects would encourage states to pass laws designed as subterfuges, where the burden on noncitizens was the true purpose of the law but was achieved indirectly to disguise that purpose-a result against which this Court has warned in a variety of constitutional contexts.
+Where, as here, the law has an actual discriminatory effect on the ability of nonresidents to pursue a common calling, the State bears a substantial burden to justify that disparate treatment.
+Indeed, a rule that depended on distinguishing between direct and indirect effects would encourage states to pass laws designed as subterfuges, where the burden on noncitizens was the true purpose but was achieved indirectly to disguise that purpose-a result against which this Court has warned in a variety of constitutional contexts.
 See, e.g., Hunter v.
 Erickson, 393 U.S. 385, 391 (1969) (equal protection); West Lynn Creamery, Inc. v.
 Healy, 512 U.S. 186, 201 (1994) ("The commerce clause forbids discrimination, whether forthright or ingenious.").